 What Makes Me Eligible To Enroll?

 Certain qualifying workplace events qualify you for COBRA, such as quitting your job, getting fired, becoming eligible for Medicare or being laid off.
 Family members also are eligible to receive the benefit as well, when someone no longer becomes a dependent.
 Find out more about what qualifies you for COBRA continuation insurance.

 How Do I Pay My Premium?

 COBRA continuation insurance is the same health benefits plan you had when you were employed.
 You pay post-tax dollars for your health insurance.
 Each month, you pay your COBRA premium to the employer or Plan Administrator.
 Often times the Plan Administrator is in the Human Resources department or they may have a third party administrator (like ADP or WageWorks) to handle premium payments.

 The State You Live In May Have Mini-COBRA

 Check the laws in the state you live in.
-Where the federal government’s COBRA Act requires businesses with 20 or more employees, some States have Mini-Cobra laws governing continuing medical insurance legislation.
-Most of them require small businesses, those with fewer than 20 employees, to provide access to the workers existing health insurance.
+Where the federal government’s COBRA Act requires businesses with 20 or more employees, some states have Mini-COBRA laws governing continuing medical insurance legislation.
+Most of them require small businesses, those with 19 or fewer employees, to provide access to the worker’s existing health insurance.